Mrcubix/Touch-Gestures/README.md

 ## What is Touch Gestures?

 Touch Gesture is one of those plugins, it allows user with touch tablets to use gestures and perform actions.
-A project of such scale would be difficult to integrate & maintain in the main repository, which is one this is part of an extension.
+A project of such scale would be difficult to integrate & maintain in the main repository, which is why this is part of an extension.

 ## What Gestures are Supported?